 Unrealistic expectations contribute to health-crunching anxiety.
 Financial stress can also ramp up stress at this time of year.
-In fact a 2006 report by the Wesley Mission found that stress was a major factor in addictive behaviour and relationship breakdown.
+In fact, a report by the Wesley Mission found that stress was a major factor in addictive behaviour and relationship breakdown.
 Other stress triggers include work demands, illness, or a change in personal circumstances, especially when combined with the pressures of the festive season.

 In part, unrealistic expectations about life in general, but holiday season in particular, also contribute to health-crunching anxiety, says Rod.
 But, a reality check, combined with what researchers suggest are smarter lifestyle choices, can remove you from the clutches of stress into the realm of good physical and mental health, say experts.